cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 ## Compatibility

-`CREATE INDEX` is a Greenplum Database extension to the SQL standard.
+`CREATE INDEX` is a Cloudberry Database extension to the SQL standard.
 There are no provisions for indexes in the SQL standard.

-Greenplum Database does not support the concurrent creation of indexes (`CONCURRENTLY` keyword is not supported).
+Cloudberry Database does not support the concurrent creation of indexes (`CONCURRENTLY` keyword is not supported).

 ## See Also